 1. Selecting a Doctoral Committee

-The student should work with her advisor to select a doctoral committee, which is the same as the dissertation committee.
+The student should work with their advisor to select a doctoral committee, which is the same as the dissertation committee.
 This committee must include at least four graduate faculty members.
-The committee is composed of three members of the graduate faculty from the English Department, one of whom will be the chair/advisor, and one member of the graduate faculty from another department.
+The committee is composed of three members of the graduate faculty from the English Department, two of whom must be RPC faculty (and one of these serving as chair/advisor), and one member must be graduate faculty from another department.
+The outside member functions as a Dean’s representative and, depending on their expertise, may have a larger role in consulting with the student.
 The advisor’s role in the committee is to work primarily with the student and to consult with committee members as necessary to best support the student and to ensure the quality of the student’s work.
-When the committee is set, the student should complete the Program of Study form available at
+When the committee is set, the student should complete the Program of Study form.

 2. Drafting Exam Questions and Reading Lists

-Exam questions should enable the student to clearly represent, analyze, and evaluate contemporary scholarship and disciplinary conversations.
-The core questions should be modeled on the sample questions (available from the Graduate Secretary), which direct students to balance broad coverage of the core area while articulating key concepts and tensions.
-The specialized question should direct the student to engage more specifically in the research that will underwrite her future work (especially in the dissertation).
+Exam questions should enable the student to clearly represent and analyze disciplinary conversations in RPC (including those representing the contemporary field).
+The core questions should be modeled on the sample questions, which direct the student to balance broad coverage of the core area while articulating key concepts and tensions.
+The specialized question should direct the student to engage more specifically in the research that will underwrite their future work (especially in the dissertation).

-Reading lists should include the scholarship that will allow students to successfully prepare for the exams.
-They typically combine texts from coursework as well as texts that the student, advisor, and committee feel are important in preparing the student for doctoral research.
+Reading lists should include the scholarship that will allow the student to successfully prepare for the exam.
+They typically combine texts from coursework as well as texts that the student, advisor, and committee feel are important in preparing the student for research and specialization in RPC.
 The content and length of the readings lists are determined by the student and doctoral committee with the advisor overseeing the process.
-These lists need not be exhaustive and should balance breadth and depth.
+These lists need not be exhaustive but should balance breadth and depth.

 3. Preparing for the Exam

-Note: Once the committee approves the questions and reading lists, the student should not consult with anyone, including the advisor, about how to go about responding to the exam questions.
+Finalized questions, reading lists, and a start date/time should be approved and signed by all committee members at least one month prior to the start of the written exam and filed by the English Department Graduate Secretary (in the student’s permanent file).
+Once the exam has been officially scheduled, the student should not consult with anyone, including the advisor, about how to go about responding to the exam questions.
 The student and advisor can speak of general strategies but not with respect to the particular questions to be answered.

-The student has 30 days to complete the exam.
+The student has 4 weeks (28 days) to complete the exam.
 Each response should be answered in 2,500 words (with a max of 3,000) and reflect the criteria listed above.
-At the end of 30 days, the student returns the exam to the Graduate Secretary, who distributes it to doctoral committee members.
+At the end of 4 weeks, the student returns exam responses to the English Department Graduate Secretary, who distributes the entire exam to all committee members and communicates which members are responsible to respond to which responses (as specified by the advisor).

 Evaluation of Written Exam